DavidBiesack/DavidBiesack/README.md

 David has a BS in Computer Science from Purdue University and an MS in CS from Rensselaer Polytechnic Institute.

 Find David on <a rel="me" href="https://fosstodon.org/@DavidBiesack">Fosstodon</a>
-and <a href="https://www.linkedin.com/in/davidbiesack/">davidbiesack on LinkedIn</a>
+and <a href="https://www.linkedin.com/in/davidbiesack/">davidbiesack on LinkedIn</a>;
+and occasionally opining about APIs on [API Design Matters](https://apidesignmatters.substack.com).

 David's secret ambition is to narrate BBC nature documentaries.
 <!-- this is a special tag for Fosstadon to mark this profile as verified.